betamore/fewd/slides/unit4.md

 ???

-A child selector in CSS is the "greater than" symbol.
+A child selector in CSS is the "greater than" (`>`) symbol.
 It means "select elements that are direct descendants only".
-In this case: "select list items that are direct descendants of an ordered list".
+In this case: "select anchor tags (`a`) that are direct descendants of list items (`li`)".

 ---
-name: css-descendant-selector
-class:
+class: left

 ## Descendant Selector
 Matches an element that is a descendant of another specified element (not just a direct child of that element.)